Champion Bear Resources (CVE:CBA) Shares Down 42.3%

-Shares of Champion Bear Resources Ltd. (CVE:CBA – Get Rating) dropped 42.3% during trading on Tuesday .
+Champion Bear Resources Ltd. (CVE:CBA – Get Rating)’s stock price traded down 42.3% during trading on Tuesday .
 The company traded as low as C$0.08 and last traded at C$0.08.
-Approximately 179,000 shares traded hands during mid-day trading, an increase of 529% from the average daily volume of 28,446 shares.
+179,000 shares traded hands during trading, an increase of 529% from the average session volume of 28,446 shares.
 The stock had previously closed at C$0.13.

 Champion Bear Resources Trading Up 20.0 %